f0nzie/matplotlib-with-rmarkdown/public/02-python-env.md

 ```
 ````

 Remember.
-You open a Python block in Rmarkdown with
+You open a Python block in Rmarkdown with:

 ``` {.markdown}
  ```{python}